nfdi4plants/arc-rdm.org/src/pages/details/validation.md

 ## ARC Validation package ecosystem

 To address the target-specific nature of ARC-validation out-of-the box, the ARC defines a metadata schema for a set of validation assertions - the **validation package**.
-Any program en
+Any program enriched with these metadata can form a validation package, creating a unified format for ARC validation across different domains, workflows, and programming languages.
+Validation packages can be shared and incrementally improved like any software package.
+Central registries can be used to manage and distribute these packages, ensuring that the validation process is transparent and accessible to all users.